shadowchaser04/Filter/README.md

 #### Build the Paragraphs

-Build the Paragraphs takes an Argument, how many paragraph keys you want created.
+Build the paragraphs takes an argument, how many paragraph keys you want created.
 All occurrences of the key will then be found, creating the paragraph's.